MAD9137/f2024/docs/assessments/projects/mid-term.md

 ### Third View

 Clicking on a TableViewCell within the table will pass the correct Event object to the third view before segueing to the third view of the application.
-The third view will be a basic ViewController that will have and optional Event object that will be set from the first view, and will have Labels to display that event’s information.
+The third view will be a basic ViewController that will have and optional Event object that will be set from the first view, and will have labels and a textView to display that event’s information.

 The navigationController will automatically generate the back button that leads back to the main TableViewController from the third view.